-The geometry of the spiral is integrated with an interdigital capacitor (IDC) and meandered inductor (MI) within the feed structure, functioning as an embedded impedance matching network (IMN).
+The geometry of the spiral is integrated with an interdigital capacitor (IDC) and a meandered inductor (MI) within the feed structure, which functions as an embedded impedance matching network (IMN).
 This integration minimizes the need for external lumped elements or additional planar matching circuits, which would otherwise increase the footprint and insertion loss.
 By embedding the IDC and MI directly in the aperture-coupled path, the proposed configuration provides dual functionality: the spiral serves as both a radiator and part of the impedance-matching system.
 This dual-role design exemplifies a co-optimization strategy where the resonator and the feed are engineered simultaneously, rather than treated as separate entities.

 Another important aspect of the overall configuration is the symmetry and compactness of the layout.
 The square outline of the spiral resonator aligns naturally with the square aperture slot and the square-shaped substrate.
 This symmetry not only simplifies fabrication and alignment but also contributes to more predictable radiation patterns, particularly in the broadside direction.
-Compactness is further enhanced by the careful choice of dimensions, where the spiral’s footprint (22.2 mm) is less than half of the substrate size (50 mm), leaving sufficient margin to minimize edge effects and parasitic radiation from the substrate boundaries.
+The compactness is further enhanced by the careful choice of dimensions, where the footprint of the spiral (22.2 mm) is less than half the substrate size (50 mm), leaving sufficient space to minimize edge effects and parasitic radiation from the substrate boundaries.

-From a fabrication perspective, the chosen dimensions are compatible with standard PCB manufacturing processes, requiring only single-sided copper patterning on each dielectric layer and a straightforward etching of the aperture slot in the ground plane.
+From a fabrication perspective, the chosen dimensions are compatible with standard PCB manufacturing processes, which requires only single-sided copper patterning on each dielectric layer and straightforward etching of the aperture slot in the ground plane.
 This ease of fabrication ensures reproducibility and scalability for potential mass production.
-It also allows the design to be tested and iterated rapidly using conventional prototyping facilities.
+It also allows the design to be rapidly tested and iterated using conventional prototyping facilities.

 In terms of theoretical operation, the antenna can be modeled as a coupled resonant system.
 The feed line excites the aperture slot, which in turn excites the spiral resonator.
-The spiral, augmented by the IDC and MI, resonates at the designed frequency, radiating energy into free space.
+The spiral, augmented by the IDC and the MI, resonates at the designed frequency, radiating energy into free space.
 The embedded IMN fine-tunes the impedance seen at the feed port, resulting in lower reflection coefficients (S11), higher power transfer, and enhanced radiation efficiency.
-Simulation results confirm that this configuration leads to a 43.64% improvement in S11 compared to conventional spiral resonators without integrated matching, validating the effectiveness of the dual-function design.
+The simulation results confirm that this configuration leads to a 43.64% improvement in S11 compared to conventional spiral resonators without integrated matching, validating the effectiveness of the dual-function design.

-Overall, the configuration represents a synergistic integration of substrate choice, feeding technique, resonant geometry, and embedded impedance matching.
-Each design element—FR4 material, two-layer structure with ground isolation, aperture slot coupling, spiral resonator geometry, and embedded IDC+MI network—plays a deliberate role in optimizing performance while adhering to compactness and manufacturability requirements.
+In general, the configuration represents a synergistic integration of substrate choice, feeding technique, resonant geometry, and embedded impedance matching.
+Each design element—FR4 material, ground isolation two-layer structure, aperture slot coupling, spiral resonator geometry, and embedded IDC+MI network—plays a deliberate role in optimizing performance while adhering to compactness and manufacturability requirements.
 Such a holistic approach is essential in modern antenna engineering, where performance cannot be maximized by optimizing individual components in isolation but must instead be achieved through co-design of the entire antenna system.

-Conventional Vs. Dual-Function Sr Antenna
+Conventional Vs. Dual-Function SR Antenna

-In order to validate the proposed concept of embedding an impedance matching network (IMN) within the antenna structure, two distinct prototypes were designed, fabricated, and tested [46].
-The first prototype corresponds to a conventional spiral resonator (SR) antenna, which serves as the reference design as shown in Fig. 2(a).
-The second prototype represents the dual-function spiral resonator antenna with integrated IMN (IDC + MI), which embodies the key innovation of this work as shown in Fig. 2(b).
+To validate the proposed concept of embedding an impedance matching network (IMN) within the antenna structure, two distinct prototypes were designed, fabricated, and tested [47].
+The first prototype corresponds to a conventional spiral resonator (SR) antenna, which serves as the reference design, as shown in Figure 2(a).
+The second prototype represents the dual-function spiral resonator antenna with integrated IMN (IDC + MI), which embodies the key innovation of this work as shown in Figure 2(b).
 By developing and comparing these two prototypes under identical conditions, a systematic assessment of performance enhancements attributable to the integrated IMN can be achieved.

 Conventional Spiral Resonator Antenna